National Library of Medicine - Citing Medicine

 - General Rules and Examples - Some people need to view the General Rules and Examples sections to get more information.
 They may have a specific problem to solve or their work requires them to build a general knowledge of citations they can later apply to specific cases.
 We explain the structure of citations and show what types of citations exist (Examples) and what special, difficult cases they may encounter (Specific Rules).

 - Specific Rules - A few people may need to review the Specific Rules included to solve a specific problem, such as handling non-English citations.

 If all you need are a few examples of citations, the NLM has a page with sample references you may find easier to use.
-This is the International Committee of Medical Journal Editors (ICMJE) Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Sample References page with over 50 examples for more commonly cited types of materials.
+This is the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References page with over 50 examples for more commonly cited types of materials.

 Your comments and suggestions are welcome.
 Please submit them to us using the National Library of Medicine Contact NLM form.
 At some point, you might see a question you ask included as an example in the publication.